What do companies like Amazon, Apple, and Airbnb have in common?

 Open-ended questions are questions that do not have simple answers like “yes” or “no” and require the person to give a longer response.

 - What are your favorite things about this activity?

 - How did performing that activity make you feel?

 - If you could change something about this activity, what would it be?

 These kinds of questions help researchers get a deeper understanding of their user and the context in which the user operates.

 Empathy is a compass that guides us along the innovation path as we set out to discover hidden problems that even the customer may not be aware of.

 Keep in mind that gaining empathy isn’t something you get, and then you have it forever.
 It is a skill that needs to be continuously practiced and honed.

 So, no matter what, practice, practice, and practice to improve your empathy skills.

-If you want to learn more about empathy in design thinking, APEX Global’s Design Thinking Practitioner course equips you with all the knowledge and experience you need to start incorporating an empathy-driven approach into your business.
+If you want to learn more about empathy in design thinking, we recommend attending a design thinking workshop.
+APEX Global’s Design Thinking Practitioner course equips you with all the knowledge and skills you need to start incorporating an empathy-driven approach into your business.
 Enroll today!

 Already using design thinking to solve problems at your organization?
 Connect with us and share your experience.
 We’d love to hear from you!